While the kids are out trick-or-treating, you don't want your dog to miss out.

 - After pouring the last layer, freeze the entire pop for eight hours.
 Run warm water around the cup to remove the pop when you're ready to treat your dog.

-These frozen treats are a fan favorite!
+These frozen treats are a fan favorite and include real chicken!

 - 2 Tbs canola oil